cloudflare/cloudflare-docs/content/pages/platform/known-issues.md

 - Cloudflare's Load Balancer does not work with `*.pages.dev` projects; an `Error 1000: DNS points to prohibited IP` will appear.

-- When adding a custom domain, the domain may get stuck verifying due to being unable to validate a request for an SSL on that hostname.
-In order for the SSL to validate, ensure Cloudflare Access or a Cloudflare Worker is allowing requests to the validation path: `http://{domain_name}/.well-known/pki-validation/*`.
+- When adding a custom domain, the domain will not verify if Cloudflare cannot validate a request for an SSL certificate on that hostname.
+In order for the SSL to validate, ensure Cloudflare Access or a Cloudflare Worker is allowing requests to the validation path: `http://{domain_name}/.well-known/acme-challenge/*`.

 ## Pages Functions